chaukhoa97/portfolio-v2/docs/Libraries/redux.md

 Use context if you have **some** states or functions that **don't** change often and need to be accessed through part of the app, and you don't want to pass them as props all the way down.
 It **doesn't** include any mechanism for side effects - it's purely for rendering components.

-Context + `useReducer` relies on passing the **current state value** via Context That means that when `useReducer` produces a new state value, all components that are subscribed to that context will be forced to re-render, even if they only care about **part** of the data.
+Context + `useReducer` relies on passing the **current state value** via `Context`.
+This means when `useReducer` produces a new state value, all components that are subscribed to that context will be forced to re-render, even if they only care about **part** of the data.

 ### Redux